Serving all people by providing personalized health and wellness through exemplary care, education and research.

-Drink 6 glasses to 8 glasses of water a day unless your doctor tells you to limit fluids.
+Drink 6 to 8 glasses of water a day unless your healthcare provider tells you to limit fluids.

-Here’s what to do at home following chemotherapy for testicular cancer.
+Here’s what to do at home after chemotherapy for testicular cancer.

 Brush your teeth with a soft-bristle toothbrush after every meal.

-Use an oral swab or special soft toothbrush if your gums bleed during regular brushing.
+Use an oral swab or special soft toothbrush if your gums bleed during brushing.

-Use any mouthwashes given to you as directed.
+Use any mouthwash given to you as directed.

-Let your doctor know if your mouth is sore.
+Let your healthcare provider know if your mouth is sore.
 Watch your mouth and tongue for white patches.
-This may be a sign of a fungal infection, a common side effect of chemotherapy.
-Be sure to tell your doctor about these patches.
-Medication can be prescribed to help you fight fungal infections.
+This may be a sign of a fungal infection.
+This is a common side effect of chemotherapy.
+Be sure to tell your healthcare provider about these patches.
+Medicine can be prescribed to help you fight fungal infections.

-If your mouth or throat become dry or sore, sips of cool water or ice chips may help.
+If your mouth or throat become dry or sore, take sips of cool water or suck on ice chips.

 Try to exercise.
 Exercise keeps you strong and keeps your heart and lungs active.
 Walk as much as you can without becoming dizzy or weak.

-Remember, many patients feel sick and lose their appetite during treatment.
+Remember, many people feel sick and lose their appetite during treatment.
 Eat small meals several times a day to keep your strength up.

 Choose bland foods with little taste or smell if you are reacting strongly to food.

 Eat foods that are soft.
-They are less likely to cause stomach irritation.
+They are less likely to cause mouth or throat irritation.

 Keep clean.
 During treatment your body can’t fight germs very well.

 Take short baths or showers with warm water.
-Avoid very hot or cold water.
+Don't use very hot or cold water.

 Use moisturizing soap.
 Treatment can make your skin dry.